 John R. Kennedy Media is wholly owned by John R. Kennedy.

-John is currently a music news writer for iHeartRadio whose articles appear on iHeartRadio.ca as well as on the websites of more than 100 iHeartRadio stations across Canada.
+Since 2016, he has been the Music News writer for iHeartRadio .
+His articles appear on iHeartRadio.ca as well as on the websites of more than 100 iHeartRadio stations across Canada.

 • • •